Karnataka Forest Department

 A living heritage.

 The camp plays a vital role in training elephants for wildlife management operations including driving, rescue, and conflict mitigation.
-Several of our elephants have served with distinction at the Mysuru and Shivamogga Dasara festivals and in Bollywood and Kannada films.
+Several of our elephants have served with distinction at the Mysuru and Shivamogga Dasara festivals and in Kannada films.

 🌊